MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-imagelink.md

 ---
-description: The optional <imageLink> element specifies a thumbnail for this search connector.
+description: The optional &lt;imageLink&gt; element specifies a thumbnail for this search connector.
 This element has one mandatory child element and no attributes. ms.assetid: 71078d83-72f4-41f9-b80c-7ba0139206fb
 title: imageLink Element (Search Connector Schema) ms.topic: article